-Career Counseling is available in the Career Services Office to students and alumni to assist with reassessing career direction or confirming career choices.
+Career Counseling is available to students and can assist with re-assessing career direction or confirming career choices.
 We encourage you to take full advantage of the services we provide to support your experience and your career development process.
 A variety of career and personality assessments are offered to assist students and alumni with determining their educational and occupational choices; preferences for particular job duties, aptitudes and achievement in various areas, and preferences for particular qualities of the work environment.
-To access assessments or talk with Career Services, email CareerServices@Trocaire.edu or call (716) 827-2444.